Can you cancel my payment?

 Unfortunately no - the moment you send a payment in Venmo, we send a request to your bank/card company to debit the funds and make them available to your friend.
 Sorry about that!

-If you want to get the funds back, simply have your friend send you a payment for the same amount, and you can transfer those funds back to your bank account.
+If you want to get the funds back, simply have your friend send you a payment for the same amount.

 Please note: if your payment feed indicates you sent your payment to a new user, you can follow the instructions here to cancel that payment.
 You’ll also be able to cancel any iMessage payments that you’ve sent and have not been redeemed using the same instructions.